dnalencastre/fi-devops-challenge/README.md

 The following diagram gives a general view of the GCP architecture
 ![General Architecture](./general_arch.png "General Architecture")

+The current deployment implementation is lacking in facilities for public access.
+The following would be needed:
+- A dns name (and domain) to allow for easy access
+- Using TLS encrypted connections to access the API
+- Replace the basic external loadbalancer kubernetes `service` with an ingress or a mesh service to deal with routing the traffic to the individual pods.

 ## Kubernetes Cluster

 A GKE cluster is deployed by terraform.